Boren Fellowship - What Makes a Competitive Application

 It is important that each applicant make a compelling case in his or her essays.
 We apply a broad definition of national security, so applicants should not feel compelled to limit their focus or concentrate their essays in an area in which they are not truly interested.read more about essays

 Compose a strong narrative to make a case for your Boren FellowshipTie your current academic plan, your fellowship proposal, and your future career goals into one strong narrative that makes the case for your Boren Fellowship.
-The application includes three essays, each of which includes several questions.
+The application includes two essays, each of which includes several questions.
 Do not answer these questions one by one.
 Instead, you should write three integrated and comprehensive essays that clearly answer all of the questions asked.

 Get strong letters of recommendationThe strongest letters of recommendation come from faculty members who know you well and can comment on your proposed overseas study plan.